grantzeng/data-structures-and-algorithms/journal.md

 - insertion, selection sort - correctness is clear because each round maintains `A[:i]` as a sorted prefix
 - bubblesort - not quite so clear why it's correct (Is is correct because each suffix `A[n-i-1:]` array is sorted? idea is we bubble max up to `A[n-i-1]`?)
 - Shellsort - give up for today, I can't recall why it worked.

+# 2024-02-01 Thu

+Implemented shell sort.
+- "preprocessing" with gap in a gap sequence
+- When gap = 1, we end up with insertion sort which we _know_ is correct.